Balanta

 - Social Media Presence

-- Social media is a key platform for cultural expression and community engagement, particularly among Balanta youth.
+- Social media is a tool for cultural exchange, preservation, and community engagement, especially among the younger generation.

 - Challenges

-- Challenges include cultural preservation in the face of modernization, economic disparities, and environmental changes impacting traditional livelihoods.
+- Challenges include cultural preservation amidst modernization, economic development, and environmental sustainability.

 - Preservation Efforts